Chart Color Schemes

 Educational achievement in Rose Bay - Vaucluse - Watsons Bay places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Rose Bay - Vaucluse - Watsons Bay is significantly higher than broader benchmarks.
-55.0% of residents aged 15+ hold university qualifications compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 36.8%, followed by postgraduate qualifications (14.9%) and graduate diplomas (3.3%).
-Vocational pathways account for 17.6% of qualifications, with advanced diplomas at 9.8% and certificates at 7.8%.
+Educational attainment in Rose Bay - Vaucluse - Watsons Bay significantly surpasses broader benchmarks.
+55.0% of residents aged 15+ hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees lead at 36.8%, followed by postgraduate qualifications (14.9%) and graduate diplomas (3.3%).
+Vocational pathways account for 17.6%.

+Advanced diplomas make up 9.8% and certificates 7.8%.
 Educational participation is high, with 32.5% of residents currently enrolled in formal education.
 This includes 10.7% in secondary education, 9.8% in primary education, and 7.2% pursuing tertiary education.
-There are 7 schools operating within the area, educating approximately 2,741 students.
-The schools demonstrate exceptional educational performance, with an ICSEA score of 1156, placing them among the most advantaged nationally.
+A robust network of 7 schools operates within the area, educating approximately 2,741 students.
+The area demonstrates exceptional educational performance (ICSEA: 1156), placing local schools among the most advantaged nationally.
 The educational mix includes 4 primary, 1 secondary, and 2 K-12 schools.
-School capacity exceeds typical residential needs, with 23.1 places per 100 residents compared to the regional average of 15.9, indicating that the area serves as an educational center for the broader region.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+School capacity exceeds typical residential needs (23.1 places per 100 residents vs 15.9 regionally), indicating the area serves as an educational center for the broader region.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education